Create Automation Connectors

 Learn more about how to create data filters in our guides located here.

 It is also possible to automatically categorize users as these connector get executed.
 This is extremely powerful if you want to categorize users based on their behaviour without having to necessarily include this functionality in your apps.
 To add segmentation rules, go ahead an open the Segmentation tab:

-Finally in this area you can also select if you want to present content to the user when a connector is execute.
+Finally in this area you can also select if you want to present content to the user when a connector is executed.
 By default this will set to None and the user will not see anything as these connectors occur.
 To change that open the Content tab:

-When you're ready to create a connector, make sure you click the Create button to save it:
+When you're ready to create a connector, make sure you click the Create Connector button to save it: